Microcycas

 Microcycas is a genus of cycads in the family Zamiaceae containing only one species, Microcycas calocoma, endemic to a small area in western Cuba in Pinar del Río Province.
 It is estimated that there are 50-249 mature individuals left in the wild.

 Description

-The plant grows up to 10 m tall with an upright, sometimes branching trunk that grows to 30–60 cm in diameter.
-The leaves are dark green and 0.6–1.2 m long.
+The plant grows up to tall with an upright, sometimes branching trunk that grows to in diameter.
+The leaves are dark green and long.
 One unique character is that the leaves appear to be truncated near the apex because the middle and distal leaflets have similar lengths.
-The petioles are 8–10 cm long and lack spines; the rachises also lack spines. leaflets are light to dark green, lanceolate, articulate at the base, and leathery with an entire margin.
-Middle leaflets are 15–25 cm long by 0.8–1 cm wide.
-Male cones are cylindrical, 25–30 cm long and 5–8 cm in diameter, yellow-brown, and hairy.
-Seed cones are broadly cylindrical, 50–90 cm long and 13–16 cm in diameter, yellow-brown, and hairy.
+The petioles are long and lack spines; the rachises also lack spines. leaflets are light to dark green, lanceolate, articulate at the base, and leathery with an entire margin.
+Middle leaflets are long by 0.8–1 cm wide.
+Male cones are cylindrical, long and in diameter, yellow-brown, and hairy.
+Seed cones are broadly cylindrical, long and in diameter, yellow-brown, and hairy.
 The sporophylls have two round apical projections.
-The elliptical seeds are pink or red in color, 3.5–4 cm long and 2–2.5 cm in diameter.
+The elliptical seeds are pink or red in color, long and in diameter.